LinkedIn background photo ideas and inspiration

 If none of the ideas above resonate with you, consider choosing an abstract design for your LinkedIn background photo.
 Changing your LinkedIn background photo to anything, even just an abstract background, is better than leaving the default option.
 If you are a creative type, a colorful abstract LinkedIn background photo could work particularly well.
 Consider using your brand’s colors here.

 How to make a winning LinkedIn background photo for free

 Now that you have an idea of how to visually represent yourself, you can get to work making your LinkedIn background photo.

 There are a number of ways to go about it, and they’re all easy and free, including free images, if needed:

-Choose from a huge array of free background designs and customize them to your liking.
+- Choose from a huge array of free background designs and customize them to your liking.

-Work from one of the templates showcased above to make it your own.
+- Work from one of the templates showcased above to make it your own.

-Get the LinkedIn background photo size needed.
+Get the LinkedIn background photo size you need.

 No matter the cover image that you choose, you should refine and finalize them to LinkedIn’s formatting requirements.
-LinkedIn’s background photo specifications require you use a JPG or PNG file with a file size that’s less than 8MB, and its recommended background photo size is 1584 (w) x 396 (h) pixels.
+LinkedIn’s background photo specifications require you to use a JPG or PNG file with a file size that’s less than 8MB, and its recommended background photo size is 1584 (w) x 396 (h) pixels.

 LinkedIn makes it easy to upload your own background photo.
 Just follow their easy instructions, starting from your profile page: